pegaltier/backtest-kit/docs/functions/validate.md

 Validates the existence of all provided entity names across validation services.

-This function accepts enum objects for various entity types (exchanges, frames, strategies, risks, sizings, optimizers, walkers) and validates that each entity name exists in its respective registry.
+This function accepts enum objects for various entity types (exchanges, frames, strategies, risks, sizings, walkers) and validates that each entity name exists in its respective registry.
 Validation results are memoized for performance.

 If no arguments are provided (or specific entity types are omitted), the function